 The alternative new wave scene was all the rage.
 After the short-lived Toons, I did some gigs with Dr. Charles, a stand up comedian and story-teller.
 We would play music behinds his stories and do a few old RnB classics.

 From about 1986 to 2004 I played with Second Wind.
 I was the once who suggested that name.
 In the beginning it was fun.
 The band has such different influences that this eventually got in the way.
 From a rocking band we were becoming a bore at least to me.
 I basically lost interest.
 My day time job was taxing me.
 Also most of the members had recently gotten married or re-married within the same few years and you know what the old song says” wedding bells are breaking up that old gang of mine.”

 I am finally back at a stage in my life where I have the time to get back to playing live.
 Currently I working on a few projects including a Beatle band, blues and other stuff.
-I ‘m also doing some recording projects with my old band “Second Wind.”
+I also did some recording projects with my old band “Second Wind.”